brownieboy/es6bindall/README.md

 ##Update History
+Version 0.0.8: 4 Oct 2016
+* Changed test suite from Mocha/Chai to Tape
+* Added test for method name supplied as a string

 Version 0.0.7: 8 Sept 2016
 * Added error check for non-existent methods
 * You can supply a single string method as well as an array